gentzkow/template_archive/README.md

 * R
 * Stata

-These applications are used by the example scripts contained in the repository.
+These software are used by the example scripts contained in the repository.
 By default, the **Setup** instructions below will assume their usage.

 ## Setup
 **If you are using Windows, you will need to run all bash commands in administrator mode.
 To do so, open your terminal by right clicking and selecting `Run as administrator`.**

-1. Create a `config_local.yaml` file in the root directory.
+1. Create a `config_user.yaml` file in the root directory.
 A template can be found in the `setup` subdirectory.
-See the **Config** section below for further detail.
+See the **User Configuration** section below for further detail.

 2. Install Python dependencies listed in the `requirements.txt` file using pip.
 One way to do this is to run the following bash command in a terminal from the `setup` subdirectory:
    ```